smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 clients and improve the entire system.

 Fewer defects and the trust gained from working together more effectively would allow us to iterate faster and build the most optimal solution with less effort.
-Less defects would mean spending less time now revisiting old solutions and focusing on new improvements.
+Having less defects would mean spending less time revisiting old solutions and focusing on new improvements.
 We had tried to move too quickly before resulting in defects which has ultimately slowed us down with the extra maintenance.

 I want to help our team goal by producing fewer defects.
 I was directly responsible for defects and need to be part of the solution.
-Not understanding the risks involved with changes I made or assuming our test suite would protect me has lead to defects.
+Not understanding the risks involved with changes I made or assuming our test suite would protect me has led to defects.
 Every change presents a risk and making sure they are mitigated will help me build better products.
 Improving our test coverage and knowing more about the system will improve the quality of my work.